deepstreamIO/ds-demo-retrospective-board/README.md

 ## A tutorial on how to create a retrospective board

-With more and more teams working remote, tools have started emerging to move processes online.
-But the fun part behind retrospectives, planning poker and other methods was always the interactivity, seeing cards move around and barely readable scribbles.
+With more and more teams working remotely, tools have sprung up everywhere that move processes online.
+But the fun part behind retrospectives, planning poker and other methods was always the interactivity, seeing cards move around and identifying barely readable scribbles.

-As such, let's take a look at how we can use data-sync to create a realtime retrospective board that supports both destops and mobile phones.
+As such, let's take a look at how we can use data-sync to create a realtime retrospective board that supports both desktops and mobile phones.

 ![deepstream retrospective board](retrospective-board.gif)

-In the spirit of agile approaches, let us break down our requirements!
+In the spirit of agile approaches, let's start by breaking down our requirements.
+Our retrospective board needs to allow us to

-- add, edit and move around cards
+- add, edit and move cards
 - allow everyone with access to the board to see live updates
 - have a mobile friendly interface

-And to add a little bit of security incase you decide to make the application public, let's throw in a few security requirements:
+And to add a little bit of privacy in case you decide to make the application public, let's throw in a few security requirements:

 - only let people access the board with a username and password
 - only let cards be edited by their creator

-To do this we'll be using good old jQuery on the frontend, and deepstream.io for data-sync
+To achieve this we'll be using good old [jQuery](https://jquery.com/) on the frontend and [deepstream.io](https://deepstream.io/) as our backend.

 ### Setting up a server

-Installing deepstream is as simple as downloading the [latest version](https://github.com/deepstreamIO/deepstream.io/releases/latest) from github or installing it on linux via [apt](https://deepstream.io/inst all/ubuntu/) or [yum](https://deepstream.io/install/centos/).
+Installing deepstream is as simple as downloading the [latest version](https://deepstream.io/install/) from the site or installing it on Linux via [apt](https://deepstream.io/inst all/ubuntu/) or [yum](https://deepstream.io/install/centos/).

-We also want to allow users to have a username and password to login, in order to get that we'll have to slightly modify the server configuration to authenticate users.
-Replace `auth: none` within your config file in place of `type: none`.
-This allows you to load your users from a username/password file.
+### Configuring credentials
+Once we've got the server, we want to make sure that only users with a valid password can login.
+Deepstream supports a number of different [authentication strategies](https://deepstream.io/tutorials/#authentication), but we'd like to keep things simple.
+For this tutorial, we'll simply provide a file with usernames and hashed passwords.
+To use this, we need to switch to `file` authentication.
+This is done in deepstream's `config.yml` file which can be found either in `conf/config.yml` or in `/etc/deepstream/conf/` on Linux.
+Here, change `auth type:none` to the following:

 ```yaml
 # reading users and passwords from a file